For most of my life, salvation meant one very specific thing.

 This is how we choose faith over self-reliance, and faith is what saves us.

-Faith that it is God’s love through me that allows me to love the ones who hurt me, to continue dreaming and trying despite the fear of failure, to see my own brokenness not as a problem to solve but as an opportunity for redemption.
+I’ve learned that faith is God’s love working through me that allows me to love the ones who hurt me, to continue dreaming and trying despite the fear of failure, to see my own brokenness, not as a problem to solve, but as an opportunity for redemption.
+My weakness is my strength, after all.

 What does it mean to be saved?

-To know there is not a single thing I’ve done that has earned me intimacy with God.
+To know there is not a single thing I’ve done that has earned me the love of God or intimacy with Him.

-To trust that the answer is outside of myself.
+To trust that the answer I’m looking for is always outside of my own strength, ego, and self-reliance.

 To surrender to the transformation, a painful process that is ultimately the gift.